ulthiel/Champ/Readme.md

 ### Rational Cherednik algebras at t=0 and Calogero-Moser spaces

-The rational Cherednik algebra H_{t=0,c} has a big center Z_c: it is a Poisson deformation of the symplectic singularity (V \oplus V^*)/W, where W acts on V. The associated variety is called the *Calogero-Moser space* of W at parameter c.
-CHAMP can compute algebra generators of Z_c and also a presentation of this algebra (the former works even for large groups like F4, the latter involves rather complicated invariant theory computations which are even for small dihedral groups too much; but you can still get some ideas).
+The rational Cherednik algebra H<sub>t=0,c</sub> has a big center Z<sub>c</sub>: it is a Poisson deformation of the symplectic singularity (V ⊕ V<sup>&ast;</sup>)/W, where W acts on V. The associated variety is called the *Calogero-Moser space* of W at parameter c.
+CHAMP can compute algebra generators of Z<sub>c</sub> and also a presentation of this algebra (the former works even for large groups like F<sub>4</sub>, the latter involves rather complicated invariant theory computations which are even for small dihedral groups too much; but you can still get some ideas).

-The ReflectionGroups database contains generators of Z_0 (undeformed case) and Z_c (c generic) for several cases.
-Some of the elements are extremely large (for G11 there is one taking up >100MB compressed and >500MB uncompressed)!
+The ReflectionGroups database contains generators of Z<sub>0</sub> (undeformed case) and Z<sub>k</sub> (k generic) for several cases.
+Some of the elements are extremely large (for G<sub>11</sub> there is one taking up >100MB compressed and >500MB uncompressed)!
 By default, all functions check the database first and load the data from there if available.

 ```C++